 - The insulated cover, ground cover, and inflation system make it so that you can set this tub up quickly.

 - The wireless control panel is easy to use and feels premium.

-- There are 170 bubble jets that work to soothe you and increase relaxation.
+- There are 170 bubble jets that work to soothe you and increase your relaxation.

-The all in one pump solution makes this hot tub perfect for smaller spaces and can easily be used on decking.
-The pump not only filters and heats the water but it also inflates the hot tub and takes up very little space.
+The all-in-one pump solution makes this hot tub perfect for smaller spaces and can easily be used on decking.
+The pump not only filters and heats the water but also inflates the hot tub and takes up very little space.

 Unfortunately due to the thin walls the water needs to be pumped through the heater a bit more to keep it up to temperature.
 Bestway also added an energy-saving preheat feature to reduce running costs.
 Despite this Bestway includes a ChemConnect dispenser to distribute chlorine while the tub isn’t in use.
 Hot tub running costs aren’t huge but your electricity bill will show the sign of having this hot tub.

 This tub doesn’t come with a large number of extras but you are able to easily get up and running with the included insulated cover, the pump, chemical dispenser, and filter cartridges.
 You don’t get a lot of extra luxuries but the essentials are all you need.

 There are 83 bubble jets built into the base to increase your spa experience.

 - With its thin walls, this tub actually has a higher capacity than the last one on the list (up 7 people).

 - With a power-saving timer and a maximum temperature of 104°, you get a spa experience at home.